python/cpython/Doc/library/dis.rst

    Pops a mapping off the stack and looks up the name associated with slot ``i`` of the "fast locals" storage in this mapping.
-   If the name is not found there, load it from the cell contained in slot ``i``, similar to :opcode:`LOAD_DEREF`.
+   If the name is not found there, loads it from the cell contained in slot ``i``, similar to :opcode:`LOAD_DEREF`.
 This is used for loading free variables in class bodies and in :ref:`annotation scopes <annotation-scopes>` within class bodies.